statpro/RevolutionWebApiExplorer/readme.md

 # License #

-Copyright (c) 2013 StatPro International SARL - a member of StatPro Group plc
+(c) Copyright 2013 StatPro S.A. - a member of StatPro Group plc

 <p>Permission is hereby granted, free of charge, to any person obtaining a copy<br />
 of this software and associated documentation files (the "Software"), to deal<br />